markocupic/contao-multifile-download/README.md

 ![Alt text](docs/logo.png?raw=true "logo")

 # Contao Multi File Download
-This plugin for the CMS Contao extends the **download**s content element from the Contao core.\
+This plugin for the CMS Contao extends the **downloads** content element from the Contao core.\
 Select multiple files and download them as ZIP archive.

 ## How to
+- Enable jQuery in your layout.
 - Create a new content element in the Contao backend.
 - As content element type you select the **downloads** element (ce_downloads).
 - In the templates settings you select ***ce_downloads_multifile.html5*** template.
-- In the file picker area you can select one or more files.
+- In the file picker area you can finally provide/select one or more files for the download.
-- Now you're done!

 **Backend:**